Naval Science (NSC)

 NSC 2180.
 Amphibious Warfare.
 3 Credits.

 A historical survey of the development of amphibious doctrine and the conduct of amphibious operations.
-The evolution of amphibious warfare in the 20th century, especially during World War II.
+The evolution of amphibious warfare in the twentieth century, especially during World War II.
 Present-day potential and limitations on amphibious operations, including the concept of rapid deployment force.

 NSC 4176.
 Leadership and Ethics.
 3 Credits.